AhmadElsagheer/Competitive-programming-library/curriculum/road-to-peking2018.md

 ### Overview

 Now, we are about to start an intensive one-year plan to get ready for Peking World Finals 2018.
 I am quite sure that if we managed to follow this plan over all months, we will have red coders soon and this is a step close to performing well in the World Finals.
-Let's define our own units, so the plan seems reasonable and fits our schedules.
-An acm day is a day at which you do nothing but pracitce, typically spending 16 hours in practice and sleeping/eating/doing other stuff in 8 hours.
-For sure, this is not reasonable for our daily lives, but we need to define such a day as it is suitable for feeling progressive.
-We will use this definition of day in the plan, however, it depends how it will be interpreted ([extreme] 1-4 [amateur] normal days).
 It depends on the person and the period.
 We will always try to make a good estimate for it.

 The plan is split into four stages: